acako/Machine_Learning_Assignments/README.md

 This repository represents the 3 assignments done in the graduate course at Ryerson University through the Computer Science department.

-Each file contains the assignment questions, my written solution and my code solution.
+Each folder contains the assignment questions, my written solution and my code solution.

 ### Assignment 1:
 -Question 1: Linear Regression on k-degree polynimials.
 Gradient Descent and Schocastic Gradient Descent performance comparison.